 The right techniques make for speedy, accurate cuts.

-The best solutions provide fresh air to the whole house without a severe energy penalty.
+The best ventilation solutions provide fresh air to the whole house without a severe energy penalty.

 The key is finding boards that match and installing them with care.

 An old ranch house gets an improved shell, solar panels, and an upgraded heating and cooling system to provide energy independence.

 This tool is a must-have when it comes to electrical troubleshooting.

 If you aren’t insulating the edge, you’re only doing half the job.